Bowflex Xceed vs Xtreme 2 SE [In Depth Review]

 If you are looking for a tougher workout than this then you will be pleased to hear that both pieces of gym equipment can be upgraded to 310 lbs or 410 lbs weight resistance by purchasing additional rods.

 A pair of 50lb rods should cost under $100, 2 extra rods will give you 310 pounds of resistance whilst you will need 4 to raise resistance to the maximum level of 410lbs.

 This should be more than enough for most home users but falls short of what s needed for true bodybuilding.

 One of the great things about the Bowflex system is that you can use the lower resistance rods to increase resistance in small increments.
 This allows you to make small gains – adding ten pounds may not seem like a huge difference, but repeat the exercise multiple times and you will definitely make progress.
 This progress should provide a huge mental boost at the same time.

 Bottom Line: The Xceed and Xtreme 2 SE are perfectly matched on resistance levels.
-They come with 210 lbs as standard and can both be upgraded to a maximum of 410lbs
+They both come with 210 lbs as standard and can both be upgraded to a maximum of 410lbs.

 Xtreme 2 SE vs Xceed: Which has the most Versatility?